indeedeng/proctor/README.md

 A JSON file with a list of all test definitions used by Proctor Service, including all test buckets and payload values.

+[Proctor Webapp](https://github.com/indeedeng/proctor-webapp) provides a visual interface for viewing and editing the test matrix.

 See: [Proctor Test Matrix Schema](http://indeedeng.github.io/proctor/docs/matrix-schema/)

 ### Service Configuration